 |3 Months Ended|

 |PENDING ACQUISITION OF TCF FINANCIAL CORPORATION||PENDING ACQUISITION OF TCF FINANCIAL CORPORATION

 Under the terms of the Merger Agreement, TCF shareholders will receive 3.0028 shares of Huntington common stock for each share of TCF common stock.
-Holders of TCF common stock will receive cash in lieu of fractional shares.
+Holders of TCF common stock will also receive cash in lieu of fractional shares.
 Each outstanding share of 5.70% Series C Non-Cumulative Perpetual Preferred Stock of TCF will be converted into the right to receive one share of a newly created series of preferred stock of Huntington.
-Subject to receipt of regulatory approvals and satisfaction of other customary closing conditions, including approval of both TCF and Huntington shareholders, the transaction is anticipated to close in the second quarter of 2021.

 The entire disclosure for a business combination (or series of individually immaterial business combinations) completed during the period, including background, timing, and recognized assets and liabilities.
 The disclosure may include leverage buyout transactions (as applicable).

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef